National Black HIV/AIDS Awareness Day #NBHAAD

 February 7

-February 7 is National HIV/AIDS Awareness Day (NBHAAD), which was first observed in 1999.
+February 7 is National Black HIV/AIDS Awareness Day (NBHAAD), which was first observed in 1999.
 This observance is a day to acknowledge how HIV disproportionately affects Black people.

 Black communities have made great progress in reducing HIV.
-Yet racism, discrimination, and mistrust in the health care system may affect whether Black people seek or receive HIV prevention services.
+Yet racism, discrimination, and mistrust in the healthcare system may affect whether Black people seek or receive HIV prevention services.
 These issues may also reduce the likelihood of engaging in HIV treatment and care.
 NBHAAD is an opportunity to increase HIV education, testing, community involvement, and treatment among Black communities.

 NBHAAD Videos and Blogs